 My experience of being on the WES committee will definitely helped me in the future.
 I have learned how to manage my time more efficiently, this is very important in terms of the society as I have people depending and counting on me to get tasks done.
 What I do does not only impact me, but it impacts all the members involved.
 Additionally, I have improved my teamwork and communication skills.
 One person cannot move mountains alone, so when we combine our strengths we make impossible tasks possible.

 What other experiences at Leeds do you think will help you in your future career?

 The course’s group projects have definitely prepared me for my future career.
 I have learned how to work and communicate with people from different backgrounds and with different personalities to meet tight deadlines.
 In addition, I have learned how to do a variety of tasks and work well under pressure.

 My ambition is to secure a good job in either the energy or FMCG industry.
 I would also like to become a Chartered Chemical Engineer with IChemE.

 What advice would you give to a woman considering a career in engineering/computer science?

-I would say don’t let anyone deter you from pursuing a career in engineering or computer science.
+Don’t let anyone deter you from pursuing a career in engineering or computer science.
 Not even your parents, your teachers or your friends.
-My mom and sister would always tell me that chemical engineering is difficult but I didn’t let that stop me.
+My mum and sister would always tell me that chemical engineering is difficult but I didn’t let that stop me.
 If you set your mind to it, you can do anything… I am proof of that!
-Here I am in my fourth year, graduating in 3 months.
+Here I am in my fourth year, graduating in three months.
 If engineering or computer science is truly your passion, then go for it!